DrMundo0/source-bottlerocket-v1.50.0/variants/README.md

 This variant was compatible with Kubernetes 1.26, 1.27, 1.28, and 1.29 clusters.

+### aws-k8s-1.26: Kubernetes 1.26 node

+The [aws-k8s-1.26](aws-k8s-1.26/Cargo.toml) variant included the packages needed to run a Kubernetes node in AWS.
+It supported self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant was compatible with Kubernetes 1.26, 1.27, 1.28, and 1.29 clusters.

+### aws-k8s-1.26-nvidia: Kubernetes 1.26 NVIDIA node

+The [aws-k8s-1.26-nvidia](aws-k8s-1.26-nvidia/Cargo.toml) variant included the packages needed to run a Kubernetes node in AWS.
+It also included the required packages to configure containers to leverage NVIDIA GPUs.
+It supported self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant was compatible with Kubernetes 1.26, 1.27, 1.28, and 1.29 clusters.

 ### metal-k8s-1.26: Metal Kubernetes 1.26 node

 The metal-k8s-1.26 variant included the packages needed to run a Kubernetes node on bare metal.